tonneaus/ctf/vuwctf-2025/fishsite/readme.md

 Parse error: no such table: this_table_doesnt_exist
 ```

-Let's check for if there's a table called `flag`.
+Let's check if there's a table called `flag`.
 ```sql
 select * from flag;
 ```